Abraham313/EmailFinder/README.md

 # extract-email
-Extract email addresses from text , working to make it a visual small software
+A c sharp (c#) consol app that Extract email addresses from text , working to make it a visual small software